ayushnautiyal1110/Content-Generation-Tool/README.md

  Steps to use this Tool:
  Under Main Menu -> there are 4 options->
-  1)  Content Generator using Text: after selecting this option, user enters a paragarh of text to be summarized.
+  1)  Content Generator using Text: after selecting this option, user enters a paragarh text to be summarized.
-  2)  Content Generator using Doc : user upload a file in the form of docx/pdf or txt. then content is generated based on the file.
+  2)  Content Generator using Doc : user upload a file in the form of docx/pdf or txt. then content is generated based
+      on the file.
   3)  Content Generator using URL : user enters a weblink, and the tool extract the imfo and summarize the content.
   4)  Content Generator using Search Engine: user enters a Keyword, The Tool extracts the info from the web and also summarize the content.